The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Bridget Riley's Sideways, a signed screenprint from 2010, is currently valued between £8,000 and £12,000.
-This artwork has shown consistent value growth, with an average annual growth rate of 10%.
-This is supported by the 27 total sales since its entry to the market on 16th February 2011.
-In the last 12 months, the average selling price was £8,000, and the hammer price over the past five years has ranged from £3,000 in September 2020 to £9,071 in March 2024.
-The edition size of this piece is limited to 250.
+Bridget Riley's Sideways (signed), a screenprint from 2010, is estimated to be worth between £8,000 and £12,000.
+This artwork has shown consistent value growth, with an average annual growth rate of 26%.
+This piece has an impressive auction history, having been sold 27 times at auction since its initial sale on 16th February 2011.
+In the last 12 months, the average selling price was £8,000, with a total sales volume of 1.
+Over the past five years, the hammer price has ranged from £3,000 in September 2020 to £9,071 in March 2024.
+The average return to the seller over this period was £4,862.
+This work is part of a limited edition of 250.

 Meaning & Analysis